Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 3 sets of coins of different sizes next to a calculator

-In fact, some of my all-time favorite models are in the middle to low price range, and I often recommend people not buying the most expensive scooters in many scenarios.
+Some of my favorite models fall in the mid to low price range, and I often recommend not buying the most expensive options.
+Hyper-expensive scooters are usually overkill and high speeds are rarely needed.

-On the other hand, if your budget is very limited, you can still find a great used scooter, but you will have to do a bit more due diligence when buying.
-Make sure to check my guide on how to buy a used electric scooter, where I cover several key insights obtained from the EScooterNerds used scooter marketplace.
+With a limited budget, you can still find a great used scooter, but be diligent when buying.
+Check my guide on purchasing a used electric scooter for valuable insights from the EScooterNerds used scooter marketplace.

 How I chose my budget